Tobias-Kohn/pyPMatch/README.md

 `eggs` and `ham`.
 In Python, however, even the class `Foo` refers to might change, so that we need to test everything upon each matching attempt.

-Another limitations is due to the fact _PyMa_ tries to minimize the amount your code needs to be changed.
+Another limitations is due to the fact _PyPAT_ tries to minimize the amount your code needs to be changed.
 This means that each `case` statement is treated in isolation from all others, and it is therefore not possible to factor out common parts.
-Again, there is certainly room for further improvement, but it is not a priority of _PyMa_.
+Again, there is certainly room for further improvement, but it is not a priority of _PyPAT_.

 #### Will It Break My Code If I Use `case` and `match` as Variable Names?

-There is, of course, always a danger that _PyMa_'s compiler will mis-identify one of your variables as a `match`, or `case` statement.
+There is, of course, always a danger that _PyPAT_'s compiler will mis-identify one of your variables as a `match`, or `case` statement.
 However, in order to be recognised as a statement, either keyword (`case`, `match`) must be the first word on a line, and it cannot be followed by a colon, or an operator (such as an assignment).
 So, if you have a function called `case`, the function call `case(...)` might be interpreted as a `case` statement, but an assignment